irnaasllani/irnaasllani/README.md

 I put together a nifty little Python quiz app that serves up questions and checks your answers against the ones it's got stored.
 It's a straightforward game where your correct guesses rack up points on the scoreboard.

-## Features
+## Cool Stuff My Game Does

-- Loads questions and answers from a text file
+- Snags questions and their answers right out of a plain text file
-- Randomizes question order each game
+- Shuffles the questions each time for a fresh experience
-- Keeps score of correct and incorrect answers
+- Tally up your wins and whoopsies
-- Provides immediate feedback to the user
+- Zaps right back with feedback after each answer
-- Implemented in Python with standard libraries
+- Built using nothing but the good ol' Python standard library

 ## Installation